debug-sharp/desharp/README.md

 # Desharp - C# .NET Debugging Tool

-C# .NET debuging library to dump or log structuralized variables, exceptions, stack traces and much more into console, visual studio console, into html web response as floating window or into html/text log files.
+.NET debuging utility to dump or log structuralized variables, exceptions, stack traces and much more into console, visual studio console, into html web response as floating window or into html/text log files.

 ## Examples